josephtule/astrolib-odin/README.md

     - [ ] add spatial partitioning
   - [ ] collision resolution
     - should the bodies slide/bounce/etc.
+    - idk how to do this, so far they have been hitting, sliding, then shooting off
+- [ ] Add ability to change position vector origin

 ## How to Build